-Gay meller shows a whole gaggle of friends and acquaintances discussing the central couple’s relationship, but in the process pic gets away from the open emotionalism of the couple involved.
-DV-shot pic trades on home-movie intimacy rather than porn sleaze.
+Gay meller shows a whole gaggle of friends and acquaintances discussing the central couple’s relationship (in answer to the oft repeated, all-consuming question “What do you think about Cris and Eric?”), but in the process pic gets away from the open emotionalism of the couple involved.
+Nonetheless, what helmer Cris Pablo’s “Doubt” lacks in “Happy Together”-type intensity, it nearly makes up for with its freewheeling look at Manila’s vital gay community.
+DV-shot pic trades on home-movie intimacy rather than porn sleaze, with artily fudged beachfront nudity thrown in for good measure.
 Asian and gay fest life seems assured.

 Cris (Andoy Ranay), after some 4001 partners (a number arrived at by multiplying the days of year by the number of years he’s been cruising), tires of promiscuity and decides to settle down in a monogamous relationship with true love Eric.
 Though Eric claims to return Cris’ exclusive passion, the younger man rebels at Cris’ jealousy and need for control, screwing around on the side while vehemently denying it.